Prosecutor says Kevin Spacey is not just a 'big flirt,' but a ‘big sexual bully’

 “I did not," Spacey said.

-The two-time Oscar winner stuck to his testimony from a day earlier in which he insisted he never sexually assaulted three of the four accusers who alleged disturbing encounters between 2001 and 2013 that escalated from unwanted touching to aggressive fondling.
+The two-time Oscar winner stuck to his testimony from a day earlier in which he insisted he never sexually assaulted three of the four accusers who described disturbing encounters between 2001 and 2013.
+The acts allegedly escalated from unwanted touching to aggressive fondling to one instance of performing oral sex act on an unconscious man.

-He dismissed one man's claims as “pure fantasy" and said he shared consensual encounters with two others who later regretted it.
-He accepted the crotch-grabbing allegations by a fourth man, saying he had made a “clumsy pass” during a night of heavy drinking.
+He dismissed one man's fondling claims as “pure fantasy" and said he shared consensual encounters with two others who later regretted it.
+He accepted the claims of a fourth man, saying he had made a “clumsy pass” during a night of heavy drinking, but he took exception to the “crotch-grabbing” characterization.

 Spacey was irritable at moments and laughed off other questions in his final chance to win over jurors in a case that could affect whether he's able to make a comeback after sexual misconduct accusations derailed his once-stellar career.